JeffDotingco/herams-i18n/docs/index.rst

 **Data Contributor:** Support the workspace owner in collecting and managing information on individual health facilities.
 Like *Workspace Owners* they can only edit data within their workspace but are able to view the overall project by accessing the project dashboard.

-**Data Viewers**: In exceptional situations, a user might be granted a role of *Data Viewer*.
+**Data Viewers**: Under exceptional situations, a user might be granted a role of *Data Viewer*.
 This means they are granted access to download the workspace data but are unable to edit data.
 Like all users having been granted access to a project, they are also able to access the project dashboard.

 **Project Viewer:** The role of *Project Viewer* is intended for users at any level who rely on HeRAMS data for their own work.
 Their access is limited to the project dashboard and the list of available workspaces.